m4gus88/USI_RO/README.md

 So far the mod is playable, but some modules might still have some problems.
 Feel free to raise these, and I'll address them as soon as I can.

 Supported mods/parts:
-- Everything from MKS, except engines
+- Everything from MKS, including Konstruction and Karibou rover
 - Malemute rover
 - USI Exploration Pack
-- Freight Transport Technologies (engines WIP)
+- Freight Transport Technologies